AdiKul1294/Group3-POPL-Project/README.md

 ## Qualitative Analysis of microservices written in Rust and Javascript

-For understanding how same microservices behave when written in two different langauges- Rust and Javascript.
+For understanding how the same microservices behave when written in two different languages- Rust and Javascript.
 For Undergraduate Students.